 The classic Ipoh heritage walk takes you to multiple landmarks that have great historic significance!

-You start at Ipoh Railway Station and other grand buildings like Ipoh Town Hall.
+You can see Ipoh Railway Station and other grand buildings like Ipoh Town Hall.
 Followed by the leading banks and other top companies in Ipoh back in the 19th century.

 End your walk at Malaysia’s oldest restaurant, F.M.S (Now known as Durbar).